revbayes/revbayes.github.io/tutorials/biogeo/index.md

         branch_rates[i] := rate_mol * branch_rate_multiplier[i]
     }

-Now we’ll create an HKY rate matrix.
+Now we'll create an HKY rate matrix.
 First, we create a Gamma-distributed transition-transversion (Ts/Tv) rate ratio with prior with mean equal to one